Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/4-Execution-Sharding-Security/Execution_Sharding_and_Security_Slides.md

 The backers receiving collations need to perform some initial checks to ensure their validity.

 Notes:
-The backers receiving collations need to perform some initial checks to ensure their validity.
-They simply trust random data blobs coming from the external nodes.
+But for them to do their job correctly backers after receiving collations need to perform some initial checks to ensure their validity.
+They simply cannot trust random data blobs coming from the external nodes.
 And to perform those checks we need to learn a bit about the PVF.

 ---